 A champion of new music and lesser-known solo music for the oboe and English horn, Ari has been fortunate to premiere pieces by Jocelyn Morlock, Nicky Sohn, Matthew Emery, and Liliya Ugay.
 Ari has fostered a partnership with the Yarilo Contemporary Music Society in Vancouver, BC as both a featured recitalist and ensemble member for Steve Reich’s Tehillim.
 Ari has served as guest principal oboe with the Esprit Orchestra.

 Feeling equally at home within the orchestra, Ari cherishes performing with ensembles in Canada and abroad.
-In Ontario, Ari has appeared with the National Arts Centre Orchestra, the National Ballet of Canada Orchestra, Hamilton Philharmonic Orchestra, and the Symphony Orchestras of Toronto, Kingston, Kitchener-Waterloo, Niagara, and Windsor.
+In Ontario, Ari has appeared with the National Arts Centre Orchestra, the Canadian Opera Company, the National Ballet of Canada Orchestra, Hamilton Philharmonic Orchestra, and the Symphony Orchestras of Toronto, Kingston, Kitchener-Waterloo, Niagara, and Windsor.
 Their festival appearances include The National Repertory Orchestra (Breckenridge, Colorado), L’Orchestre de la Francophonie, The National Academy Orchestra of Canada, and The National Youth Orchestra of Canada where they received the Award of Excellence.
 Outside of North America, they have toured to India, China, Russia, Estonia, Latvia, and Portugal.

 Ari is a recent addition to the Faculty of Music at Wilfrid Laurier University as Oboe Instructor.
 Ari has previously held positions as an Oboe Instructor at Yale College and as a Teaching Artist at the Yale Music in Schools Initiative.
 They proudly serve as a Mentor for the National Academy Orchestra of Canada.
 Ari is a frequent clinician at arts high schools in the Greater Toronto Area.
 For information about online oboe lessons including free trial lessons for prospective Laurier students, click here.